©2007 Baishideng Publishing Group Co., Limited. All rights reserved.

 CLASSIFICATION AND DIAGNOSIS

-] can be defined.
+Recent identification of genes recurrently mutated in hepatocellular adenomas enabled us to perform studies to search for correlation between genotype and phenotype of HCA[5,6].
+These results provided the basis of a new histological/molecular classification of HCA.
+Based on 2 molecular criteria (HNF1α mutations and β-catenin mutations), and an additional histological criterion (the presence/absence of inflammation), subgroups of HCA can be defined.
 Analysis of 96 HCA performed by our group with a French collaborative network showed that HCA can be divided into 4 broad subgroups: the first one is defined by the presence of mutations in gene coding for HNF1α; the second by the presence of mutations in gene coding for β-catenin; the category without mutations of HNF1α or β-catenin gene is further divided into 2 subgroups depending on the presence or absence of inflammation.

 Group 1- Hepatocellular adenomas with mutations of HNF1α gene

-].
-Correlations with pathological and clinical data have shown that HNF1α mutations are mainly observed in a histologically homogeneous group of tumors, characterized by marked steatosis, no cytological abnormalities and no inflammatory infiltrate (Figure ).
+HNF1α mutations are observed in approximately 30%-50% of adenomas[3,5].
+Biallelic inactivating HNF1α mutations have been identified in tumor tissue: in most of the cases, both mutations are of somatic origin, whereas in 15% of the cases, one mutation is germline and the other is somatic[3,5].
+Correlations with pathological and clinical data have shown that HNF1α mutations are mainly observed in a histologically homogeneous group of tumors, characterized by marked steatosis, no cytological abnormalities and no inflammatory infiltrate (Figure 1).
 HNF1α mutations have been reported in association with hepatocellular carcinoma (HCC), but are uncommon (less than 5% of the HCC cases).
 Patients with germline HNF1α mutations were younger than those with somatic mutations, with or without clinical diabetes (see below) and they frequently had a family history of liver adenomatosis.

 A: left: single, yellowish HCA; right: a massive form involving the whole right lobe made of several numerous adjacent nodules of different sizes; B: typical aspect of a steatotic HCA (ad) with a lobulated contour.
 Inset: HCA at a higher magnification showing macro and microvesicular steatosis (HE); C: left: part of a large focal nodular hyperplasia (indication of surgery), nearby small adenomas (arrows) discovered by chance on the surface of the liver (corresponding to a somatic HNF1α-mutated adenomatosis).
 D: several yellow microadenomas in a somatic HNF1α-mutated adenomatosis; E: multiple not well limited steatotic microadenomas (asterix) nearby a larger adenoma (ad) in a patient with a constitutional HNF1α-mutated adenomatosis.

 Group 2- Hepatocellular adenomas with mutations of β-catenin gene

 In our series, 10% to 15% of adenomas demonstrate an activating β-catenin gene mutation including exon 3 deletion or amino acid substitution altering a site of phosphorylation.
 Interestingly, in Taiwan, HCA are developed mainly in men and β-catenin mutations seem to be more frequently found[6,8].
 In β-catenin-mutated tumors, two β-catenin target genes, glutamine synthetase (GS) and GPR49, are greatly over-expressed when compared to non-tumor tissues.
-Correlations with the corresponding pathological and clinical data have shown that β-catenin-mutated tumors occur more frequently in males, are usually characterized by the occurrence of cytological abnormalities and acinar pattern whereas they are less frequently steatotic (Figure ).
+Correlations with the corresponding pathological and clinical data have shown that β-catenin-mutated tumors occur more frequently in males, are usually characterized by the occurrence of cytological abnormalities and acinar pattern whereas they are less frequently steatotic (Figure 2).
 They are also more frequently interpreted as borderline lesions between HCA and HCC and are more frequently associated with the development of unequivocal HCC than the other HCA subtypes.